aphecetche/hugo-aphecetche/content/page/saf3-usermanual.md

 staging can *not* be done from SAF3 directly, you'll have to go through the previous incarnation, that is SAF2 (i.e. `nansafmaster2` instead of `nansafmaster3`)

+> In order to be able to use `TProof::Open` from `nansafmaster2` you must either
+> add one line to your `.rootrc` : XSec.GSI.DelegProxy: 2
+> or issue the gEnv->SetValue("XSec.GSI.DelegProxy","2") command from the root
+> prompt prior to do `TProof::Open`.

 #### Basic method

 This method is the most direct one, but also probably the most cumbersome one.
 Nevertheless it's good to know and will certainly help if the following method (AF class) does not work for some reason...